unraid/docs/docs/unraid-os/manual/storage-management.md

     spun up, for no discernible reason.
 - So one of the questions to be faced is, how do you want your various write operations to be handled.
 Take a small scheduled backup of your phone at 4 in the morning.
-The backup tool determines there\'s a new picture to back up, so tries to write it to your Unraid server.
+The backup tool determines there's a new picture to back up, so tries to write it to your Unraid server.
 If you are using the old method, the data drive and the parity drive have to spin up, then this small amount of data is written, possibly taking a couple more seconds than Turbo write would take.
-It\'s 4am, do you care?
+It's 4am, do you care?
 If you were using Turbo write, then all of the drives will spin up, which probably takes somewhat longer spinning them up than any time saved by using Turbo write to save that picture (but a couple of seconds faster in the save).